wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = 1.1.7 =
-* New: Tested up to WP 4.6.1
+* New: Tested up to WP 4.6.0
-* New: Allow shortcodes [shortcode] in adsense input fields
+* New: Allow shortcodes in adsense input fields
+* New: Add css class quads-id1-10 for ad container

 = 1.1.6 =
 * Tweak: Plugin Title